JoshOrndorff/recipes/text/off-chain-workers/indexing.md

 There are times when on-chain extrinsics need to pass data to the off-chain worker context with predictable write behavior.
 We can surely pass this piece of data via on-chain storage, but this is costly and it will make the data propagate among the blockchain network.
-If this is not a piece of information that need to have consensus upon the whole network, another way is to save this data in off-chain local storage via off-chain indexing.
+If this is not a piece of information that need to be saved on-chain, another way is to save this data in off-chain local storage via off-chain indexing.

 As off-chain indexing is called in on-chain context, **if it is agreed upon by the blockchain consensus mechanism, then it is expected to run predictably by all nodes in the network**.
 One use case